 - 1. Remove the drain plug in the bottom of the gearcase, drain the oil, and reinstall the plug. - Refill the gearbox through the dipstick standpipe using 7 to 8 fl. oz.
 (21 to 24 cl) of SAE E.P.
-(Extreme Pressure) 90W gear lube. - Check that the oil level is at the FULL mark on the dipstick.
+(Extreme Pressure) 90W gear lube.
+Remove plug in top of gearcase to vent air when refilling. - Check that the oil level is at the FULL mark on the dipstick.
 DO NOT overfill.